1. Market discount rate update - introduction

 8. Our other concerns that may attract attention

-Given ongoing market volatility, inflation/recession concerns and the heightened uncertainty around future earnings and cash flows, emphasis should be placed not only on the discount rates adopted but on the preparation of robust cash flow projections.
+Given the impact of the COVID-19 response on economic activity and the heightened uncertainty around future earnings and cash flows, emphasis should be placed not only on the discount rates adopted but on the preparation of robust cash flow projections.
 Some common issues we have observed are:

 ◆ Optimistic forecasts with insufficient allowance for capital investment and / or time to recovery